martonban/BagEngine/README.md

 Bag Engine is a 2D game engine built with Java and OpenGL, utilizing industry-standard libraries such as ImGui, Box2D, and GSON.
 While the engine is not yet production-ready, you can check the milestones section for a better understanding of its current state.

 # Documentation
 If you want to understand Bag Engine better please visit the [documentation](https://martonban.notion.site/Bag-Engine-Docs-18a2493db6ef803ca04cc6ab0cf9193d).
-Note that the engine is not production-ready software yet.
-Thus, I am not able to host a professional website for it.
-Primarily, my goal with this documentation is to improve my written English, as I still have to rely on ChatGPT for better phrasing, which isn’t ideal. :)

 # Libraries/Technologies:
 - Maven: Build System